 Seasoned investors and first-time flippers alike should have one thing in common: Clearly defined deal breakers.
-In order to succeed in the investment property business, you simply must think in terms of “if this, then that” or you will eventually fall into a pitfall – likely a money pit.
+In order to succeed in the investment property deal business, you simply must think in terms of “if this, then that” or you will eventually fall into a pitfall – likely a money pit.

 Where to Draw the Line

 Take a good hard look at your financial situation before you move forward on any investment property deal.
 This is especially true if you’re new to investing, as the risk you put yourself in by tying up your funds in something that is still new to you is rightfully terrifying.
 By setting up your walk away points well in advance – and sticking to them – you can keep your funds from getting locked into a crumbling investment that can threaten to wreck everything you’ve achieved.

 Buying a house, whether it is your family’s home or an investment, it is an incredibly emotional experience.
 Just like any large purchase, we want to believe that we’re always getting a great deal.
 The unfortunate reality is that not everyone can or will get a great deal every time, and you simply cannot afford to lull yourself into a fantasy about a property.
 Whenever you’re touring a property, it is crucial that you take as much time as possible; in fact, you should always attempt to visit numerous times after taking time to think and sleep on the thought of even moving forward on the property.
 Whether you have to take your most pessimistic friend with you to the viewings or ask for advice on a particular question or observation on an online forum, it is crucial that you do everything you possibly can to remove the emotions that can so easily cause you to see the property through rose-colored lenses.